Reclaim Your Self, Iceland

 Iceland in October is autumnal and fairly cold but not freezing.
 The hot pools are amazing this time of year and it is still light between 9am and 4pm.
 It is usually a brilliant time to see the Northern Lights and it has not yet become too cold and snowy, so you can get out and about and see plenty.

-You’ll be served a hearty and healthy breakfast, lunch and dinner every day prepared by the Reclaim Your Self expert retreat chef Saba Rahbar.
-Meals are served in a cosy dining room in the farmhouse.
+You’ll be served a hearty and healthy breakfast, lunch and dinner every day prepared by the Reclaim Your Self expert retreat chefs.
+Meals are served family style in the cosy ski lodge.

 Menus are designed to support your yoga practice, so you can expect tasty and sustaining plant-based meals.
 As you are often out and about over lunch, you’re asked to bring a flask with you which the team fill with warming soups and daals.